-Fat Cap Down
+Fat Cap Up or Down?

 Even if you are cooking with an indirect heat, there will still be hot spots, matter what type of smoker.
 To identify a hotspot, you will notice the meat will be overcooked or charred on one part of the meat.
 If you identify a hot spot, rotate the meat once or twice during the cook.
 Once you are aware of the warmer areas, flipping and rotating the meat will be necessary.

 Flipping and Rotating on Different Smokers